Thursday, 31 July 2014

 • the United Nations may not interfere in the domestic affairs of any state.

 Saint Vincent and the Grenadines is an active participant in the daily activities of the United Nations.
 Because of the relatively small size of our Mission staff, we tend to focus on matters that have direct bearing on the lives of Vincentians and issues affecting the Caribbean region and interests.
-In this, the 62nd Session of the General Assembly, Saint Vincent and the Grenadines' primary areas of focus will be climate change, sustainable development and financing, control of small arms, the Millenium Development Goals, Education, Human Rights and UN Reform.
+In this, the 62nd Session of the General Assembly, Saint Vincent and the Grenadines' primary areas of focus will be climate change, sustainable development and financing, control of small arms, the Millenium Development Goals, Sustainable Development Goals and the Post-2015 Development Agenda, Education, Human Rights and UN Reform.
 Our Mission also partners with our sister missions from the CARICOM region to formulate common strategies and maximise our impact in various negotiations.